 Furthermore, maintaining added muscle demands more calories.

-As a result, the 5x5 program can help you burn a significant number of calories gradually, which can help you lose or maintain body fat even if you continue to consume the same number of calories .
+As a result, the 5x5 program can help you burn a significant number of calories gradually, which, according to NIH, can help you lose or maintain body fat even if you continue to consume the same number of calories .

 Is 5x5 the Best for Building Muscle?

 Yes, 5x5 is the best for building muscle.
 However, note that while trying to develop lean muscle mass or bulk, you should be in a calorie surplus to aid in protein synthesis.

 Are 5x5 Workouts Effective?